Willi Ninja: Death and legacy

 Ninja died of AIDS-related heart failure in New York City on September 2, 2006.

-Since his death, he has continued to inspire many artists and music DJs.
-Ninja is a central figure in LGBTQ studies, gender studies, and performance studies for his nonconforming and transgressive gender expression as an artist.
-His presence is articulated in the book Black Sexualities by Juan Battle and Sandra L. Barnes as one example.
+Since his death, he has been a figure in art and music DJs.
+Ninja is also a figure in LGBTQ studies, gender studies, and performance studies for his nonconforming and transgressive gender expression as an artist.

+Ninja was honored in a Google Doodle on June 9, 2023.